kasemir/phoebus-doc/source/architecture.rst

    in the `lib/` directory of the product.
    Adding or removing Probe, PV Tree, .. from a product is done by simply adding or removing the respective jar files.

- * core/logging
+ * core/logging:

    Based on `java.util.logging`

- * core/preferences
+ * core/preferences:

    Based on `java.util.preferences`

- * core/persistence
+ * core/persistence:

    On shutdown, the state of all windows and tabs is persisted in a memento file, and each *AppDescriptor* can also persist its own state.
    On startup, each window and tab is restored, the applications are restarted, and each application can restore its specific state from the memento.

- * core/jobs
+ * core/jobs:

    This API allows submitting jobs based on a `JobRunnable` that supports progress reporting and cancellation.

- * core/pv
+ * core/pv:

    API for access to life data from Process Variables.

- * core/archive
+ * core/archive:

    API for access to archived data.

- * core-ui/docking
+ * core-ui/docking:

    A window environment similar to a web browser.
    Each window can have multiple tabs.
    Users can move tabs between existing windows, or detach them into newly created windows.

+   The top-level Java FX *Node* for each application's UI scene graph is basically a *Tab*, wrapped in a Phoebus *DockItem* that tracks the *AppInstance* to allow it to be saved and restored.

- * core-ui/selection
+ * core-ui/selection:

    API for publishing and monitoring a selection of for example PVs.

- * core-ui/toolbar
+ * core-ui/toolbar:

    SPI-based API to contributing to the window toolbar.

- * core-ui/menu
+ * core-ui/menu:

    SPI-based API to contributing to the window menu.

- * core-ui/context menu
+ * core-ui/context menu:

    SPI-based API to contributing to the application context menu.

- * core-ui/logging configuration
+ * core-ui/logging configuration:

    UI for configuring logging.

- * core-ui/job viewer
+ * core-ui/job viewer:

    UI for viewing the progress of jobs, allowing cancellation.

- * core-ui/pv list
+ * core-ui/pv list:

    UI for viewing active PVs and their connection state.